 What is the main difference between implants vs dentures?

-The primary difference between implants vs dentures is how they are supported in the mouth.
-Dentures rest on the gums and are removable, while dental implants are anchored into the jaw bone and support teeth that stay in place.
+The main difference between implants vs dentures is how they are supported in the mouth.
+Dentures rest on the gums and are removable, while dental implants are anchored into the jaw bone and support teeth that stay in place permanently.
 This structural difference affects comfort, stability, and long-term oral health.

 When comparing implants vs dentures, implants generally feel more natural because they do not move, do not cover the roof of the mouth, and function similarly to natural teeth.
 Dentures can be comfortable, but they often require an adjustment period and ongoing fit maintenance as the jaw changes over time.